jandornig/lordlyfe/Phase1_Roadmap.md

   - Update victory conditions for PvP
   - Add player turn indicators
 - [ ] Testing:
-  - Verify two-player game initialization
+  - [x] Verify two-player game initialization
   - Test player turn handling
   - Confirm victory conditions
-  - Test game state synchronization
+  - Test game state synchronization (Clients in room receive authoritative state; roles determine perspective)

 ## 3. Initial State Synchronization
+*(Note: Many aspects of this section will be addressed by the Authoritative Server Model and Match Room Broadcasting outlined in Section 2.
+The server sending the complete, authoritative state to the room upon game start and after each validated intent is the core of state synchronization.)*

 ### 3.1 Game State Modification
 - [ ] Update game state structure